pvdabeel/prolog/Documentation/Handbook/17-doc-distributed.md

 **Steps 4-6 (worker loop).** Workers continuously poll the job queue for work.
-When a worker picks up a job, it runs the full proving pipeline locally — proof search, planning, and scheduling — using its own copy of the knowledge base.
+When a worker picks up a job, it runs the full proving pipeline locally — proof search (resolving) and ordering — using its own copy of the knowledge base.
 When the proof is complete, the worker posts the result back to the server.